 Occasionally Baker’s cysts become infected or grow bigger.

-Sometimes a Baker’s cyst ruptures or bursts beneath the skin, causing pain and swelling in your calf.
-Your doctor may want to rule out a serious problem such as a blood clot (deep vein thrombosis).
+Sometimes a Baker’s cyst ruptures or bursts beneath the skin, causing pain and swelling in the calf.
+In this case, your doctor may want to rule out a serious problem such as a blood clot (deep vein thrombosis).